devsullo/ng2-STOMP-Over-WebSocket/README.md

 ## The Queue

-When your application is going to scale the 'fast usage example' in not for you.. but it's helpful for beginning.
+When your application is going to scale the 'fast usage example' is not for you.. but it's helpful for beginning.

 When you have routes and different actions in your application you will need to use 'queue' of subscriptions with ```after() ``` and ```done()``` methods.